Official Statistics

 Main findings

-The avoidance tax gap relates to marketed avoidance schemes sold primarily to individuals and is made up of unpaid Income Tax, National Insurance contributions and Capital Gains Tax that should, in theory, be paid to HMRC.
+The avoidance tax gap relates to marketed avoidance schemes sold to one or more individuals and employers for a fee, with the aim of reducing their tax liabilities.
+It is made up of unpaid Income Tax, National Insurance contributions and Capital Gains Tax that should, in theory, be paid to HMRC.

 Avoidance involves bending the rules of the tax system to try to gain a tax advantage that Parliament never intended.
 It often involves contrived, artificial transactions that serve little or no purpose other than to produce a tax advantage.
 It involves operating within the letter, but not the spirit, of the law.